kacper-kukula/kacper-kukula/README.md

 ## 🚀 About Me

 - 🎓 Bachelor's degree in Computing
-- 💼 Currently honing my skills through a Java Developer training program
+- 💼 Currently working as Java Developer
 - 🌱 Always eager to learn and stay updated with the latest in technology
 - 🤝 Open to collaboration and excited about solving challenging problems
 - 🌐 English (C1 - Advanced)